dtian09/Digit-Classifier/README.md

 # Installation

-- Step 1.
-Install Python 3.10 or higher version, PostgresSQL and Docker (using admin or root permission) on your linux machine.
+- 1. Install Python 3.10 or higher version, PostgresSQL and Docker (using admin or root permission) on your linux machine.
-- Step 2.
-Create a `project' directory on your linux machine.
+- 2. Create a `project' directory on your linux machine.
-- Step 3.
-Download the following files under the `project' directory:
+- 3. Download the following files under the `project' directory:
 	 - Dockerfile (Docker script for building an image)
 	 - Docker-compose.yml (Docker script to setup multiple containers)
 	 - app.py (Web Application Code)